p3-insta485-clientside

 My JavaScript code doesn’t work.
 What do I do?

-clean.
-Instructions here. - Make sure it’s free from exceptions by checking the developer console for exception messages
+2. Make sure it’s free from exceptions by checking the developer console for exception messages.
+See here for Chrome and here for Firefox.

-- Try the React Developer tools Chrome extension
+3. Try the React Developer tools browser extension.

-decorator your REST API.
+Yes.
+Use them in the route decorator for your REST API.
 See the “Unique URLs / Redirection Behavior” section in the Flask quickstart.
-Here’s a good example:

 Yes.
 Ideally you should only log in the case of an error.